 My base has, until something called COVID-19 came along, always been London, where I grew up and where I’ve worked as a Digital Editor and travel writer.

-At the moment I’m taking a break from London, I’m down on the Dorset-Somerset border in a small-ish place called Henstridge.
+At the moment I’m taking a break from London, I’m down on the Dorset-Somerset border in a village called Henstridge.
 We’ve visited every nearby National Trust and English Heritage site at least ten times over, that’s how long we’ve had a house down here – but I’m glad to have the countryside on my doorstep.
 Evening walks among goldfinches, sparrows, woodpeckers and not forgetting the wood pigeons.
 For now I am content.

 Something that never goes away though… itching to plan the next trip, the desire to find myself in the middle of an unfamiliar city or untamed wilderness, exploring it like any local would.